-2) Give without expectations and continue giving throughout the relationship.
 Give because you want to, not because you are keeping score or because you want something out of it.
 Don't use generosity as a means of controlling your partner's affections, actions, and behaviors.
 Happy, positive relationships do best when neither partner feels necessarily obligated to give, but when they both give because they genuinely love to see their partner happy.

 Don't underestimate, though, the importance of continuing to give little signs of affection, trinkets, love notes, and flowers.
 Too many times, these small and simple acts of kindness and love are abandoned once the relationship matures.
 Continuing little rituals and gifts can help to keep a relationship feeling as exciting in the 7th year as it was on the 7th date!

-3) Keep a life of your own and spend time on your own.
 Happiness in a long-term relationship requires that both partners have a full and rich life together and separately.
 You should make time to spend with your own friends or doing hobbies that you enjoy that have nothing to do with your partner.
 Also, give your partner time, space, and trust to do things without you.

 While you might want to be attached at the hip early in the relationship, there will come a time when freedom and independence are just as necessary for your sanity and the health of your relationship as the time you spend together.